 Is This For You

-The Spearhead Traverse is geared towards anyone who has logged a variety of days touring, has a strong ski ability level and is now looking to experience the mountains on a unique and challenging trip.
+The Spearhead Traverse is geared towards anyone who has logged a variety of days ski touring, has a strong ski ability level and is now looking to experience the mountains on a unique and challenging trip.
 The Spearhead Traverse is not only a physical challenge but also a mental challenge as this trip is 3 fully self-supported days in the backcountry.
-So if you are an intermediate to advanced skier and are able to link turns on black diamond terrain and have good fitness- this is the trip for you.
+So if you are an intermediate to advanced skier (ability to link turns on black diamond terrain) and have good fitness- this is the trip for you.

 First completed in 1964 as a 9-day expedition from the valley (before the first ski lifts), it has since been done in little over three hours (that's right, three hours!).
 Most people, however, will take 2-4 days to enjoy this fantastic adventure.

 35 km, 13 wild glaciers, 11 mountain passes